observepoint/github-actions-integration/README.md

 - [ ] GitHub repository with Actions enabled
 - [ ] Repository admin access for secrets management

+## 🔍 Finding Your Audit ID

+1. Log in to ObservePoint
+2. Navigate to your desired audit
+3. The Audit ID is in the URL: `https://app.observepoint.com/audits/{AUDIT_ID}`

 ## ⚙️ Setup & Configuration

 ### Step 1: Get Your ObservePoint API Key